 Over the years I've found myself in multiple conversations with leaders who are craving teams that are more innovative, communicative, (respectfully) outspoken, dynamic and cohesive.
-They had become frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.
+They have grown frustrated with team meetings filled with automatic agreement (to their ideas) or, even worse, silence.

-They tell me they crave robust conversation, constructive feedback, new ideas and collaboration.
-And would someone please disagree with them, or suggest a better way, just once?
+They dream of robust conversation, constructive feedback, new ideas and collaboration.
+Oh, and will someone please disagree with them, or suggest a better way, just once?

 They ask if I can please coach members of their team to use their voices more?
 I can, in fact it's one of my specialties, but let’s put that to the side for a moment.

 I don’t work with executive leaders only.
-I also work with employees.
+I also work with members of their team.
 The very people these leaders speak of.
-I’m immersed in regular conversations with them also.